davidwolfpaw/velox-theme/README.md

 * __Link Active/Hover/Focus Color__
 ### Theme Settings
 * __Font Pairing__ - I have seven default font pairings so your content always looks good!
-* __Night Mode__ - Let visitors toggle night mode to make the page darken for low-light reading
+* __Night Mode__ - Let visitors toggle night mode to make the page darken for low-light reading.
+You can default to light mode, dark mode, or remove the toggle altogehter.
-* __Read Time__ - Display an estimate for how long an article will take to read
+* __Read Time__ - Display an estimate for how long an article will take to read.
-* __Article Progress Bar__ - Show a progress bar for how far you've scrolled in an article
+* __Article Progress Bar__ - Show a progress bar for how far you've scrolled in an article.
-* __Author Info__ - Choose whether to display the author picture, display name, and description at the bottom of articles
+* __Author Info__ - Choose whether to display the author picture, display name, and description at the bottom of articles.
-* __Post Meta Header__ - Display info such as author URL, comments, tags, categories, post time, and post date via shortcodes before articles
+* __Post Meta Header__ - Display info such as author URL, comments, tags, categories, post time, and post date via shortcodes before articles.
-* __Post Meta Footer__ - Display info such as author URL, comments, tags, categories, post time, and post date via shortcodes after articles
+* __Post Meta Footer__ - Display info such as author URL, comments, tags, categories, post time, and post date via shortcodes after articles.

 ### Night Mode
 ![Night Mode Animation](screenshots/night-mode.gif)